aflaxman/gbd/docs/covariate_data_server.rst

 6. serve simple transformations of the data: log, logit, squared, cubed, lag/lead by n years, normalized, quantized

+7. serve a list of available covariate types together with the metadata from requirement 2 in json format in response to an HTTP get request.

 Integrating the covariate data server and the data checker java app
 -------------------------------------------------------------------